Claiming the Foreign Tax Credit vs Foreign Earned Income Exclusion: Which One Is Right for You?

 What is the Foreign Earned Income Exclusion?

-The FEIE works by lowering the amount of US taxes you’re on the hook for paying, by allowing you to exclude all or some of your foreign earned income from your tax return.
-Your foreign income must be from earned income including salaries, wages, bonuses, or commissions – you cannot exclude passive income.
+The FEIE works by lowering the amount of US taxes you’re on the hook for paying by allowing you to exclude all or some of your foreign-earned income from your tax return.
+Your foreign income must be from earned income, including:

 Who can claim the FEIE?

 • You can prove that you are a bona fide resident of another country: In this instance, if you’ve established residency in a foreign country for an entire tax year, you can claim this deduction.
-For example, if you traveled to Cape Town at the end of 2020 and became a resident before the beginning of 2021, you could claim the FEIE on your 2021 taxes.
+For example, if you traveled to Cape Town at the end of 2023 and became a resident before the beginning of 2024, you could claim the FEIE on your 2023 taxes.
 This applies if you’re a US citizen or resident alien.

 Who should claim the FEIE?

 The FEIE is a great way to save money on your taxes, but how do you know if it’s right for you?
-Here are some instances where it can make sense to claim the Foreign Earned Income Exclusion:
+Here are some instances when it can make sense to claim the Foreign Earned Income Exclusion:

 • You do not pay foreign income tax: In this instance, claiming the FEIE is the best way to ensure you get the biggest tax break possible.